Video Game: Company of Heroes aka: Companyof Heroes

 The Germans of 2 can call-in a Panzer IV Command Tank with certain commanders, which grants defensive bonuses to allied units in an allied sector.
 However, it's packing a short 75mm gun that's only really useful against infantry, though it can take on tanks if used carefully.

-The German Artillery Field Officer in 2 is escorted by 3 Grenadiers, but he's the toughest infantry unit in the game and deals out more DPS with his pistol than his rifle-toting bodyguards.
+The German Artillery Field Officer in 2 is escorted by 3 Grenadiers, but he's personally the toughest infantry unit in the game (his Grenadier retinue is more average) and deals out a bit more DPS with his pistol than his rifle-toting bodyguards.
 He can also call in artillery smoke barrages, make nearby units shoot faster and more accurately and target an area for a barrage from all artillery units in range regardless of their cooldown.

 Hidden Depths: Some out-of-combat dialogue for Grenadier squads' in 2 has phrases which can be inferred to be said by the same individual.
 Said Grenadier apparently was hoping to be an artilleryman instead because he's quite good at mathematics, used to teach math, and took a job as an accountant after he got married.